Alana-C/d683-advanced-ai-and-ml/README.md

 B3.
 The above model has been trained.

 _B4.
 Evaluate model accuracy using metrics like accuracy, precision, recall, and F1 score._
 B4.
-Model Accuracy Has Been Evaluated
+Model Has Been Evaluated:
-- Accuracy Percentage:
+- Accuracy Percentage (number correct / number tested): 100%
-- metric
-- metric
+- Precision (number true positive / number true positive + number false positive): 100%
+- Recall (number total positive / number total positive + number false negative): 100%
+- F1 Score (harmonic mean of precision and recall): 100%

 _Note: Remember to commit with a message and push your work to GitLab._

 ### Model Optimization

 _B5.
 Apply cross-validation techniques._
 B5.
-Cross-validation has been used to ___
+Cross-validation techniques (repeated stratified k-fold cross validation and hold validation) have been used to verify that accuracy, precision, recall, and f1 scores remain constant for all folds.

 _B6.
 Use hyperparameter tuning to optimize the model._
 B6.
 Hyperparameter tuning has been applied by ___